Interstate Highway 80

 Gold and Mining Production

 Northeastern Nevada is the center for operations in mining, minerals, and manufacturing, and transportation.
-This area is the largest producer of gold in the nation, ranking the fourth largest in the world and as a result house the largest mining companies in the world.
+This area is the largest producer of gold in the nation, ranking the fourth largest in the world and as a result houses the largest mining companies in the world.

 Elko means “Noble”